GPA to German Grade

 | 3.6 - 4.0 | Ausreichend (Sufficient) | Low - Private Unis Only |

-- Enter Your Grade: Type in your final CGPA or aggregate percentage.
+- Enter Your Obtained Grade: Input your cumulative GPA, CGPA, or overall aggregate percentage.

 Want to Study in Germany for FREE?